A Nationally Recognized Program 🥇

 Five large-scale, collaborative, and interactive events with other healthcare professional programs make up the backbone of our IPE program.
 Students first engage actively with IPE during their P1 year during a mass outbreak simulation.
 In their P2 year, as students’ pharmacotherapy knowledge develops, students engage in two IPE events with physician assistants to create treatment plans for standardized patients over the course of 8 months.
 Finally, during their P3 year, our PharmD students work with an even wider range of healthcare professionals to treat increasingly complex patients with unique personal, ethical, and values-driven needs.
 By the time students begin their APPEs in their fourth year, they are exceedingly well prepared to collaborate with not only patients but also other peers and professionals from every sector.

-To gain a better understanding of our IPE program, check out the sections below, where Dr. Brown walks you through our IPE journey at UGA and explains why it is important for pharmacists to be valued members of the healthcare team.
+To gain a better understanding, under each link below Dr. Brown walks you through your IPE journey at UGA and explains why we feel it is important for a pharmacists to be valued member of the healthcare team:

 đź“Ś Mission and Competencies